borisdayma/dalle-mini/README.md

 Our logo was generated with DALL·E mini using the prompt "logo of an armchair in the shape of an avocado".

-You can create your own pictures with [the demo](https://huggingface.co/spaces/flax-community/dalle-mini) (temporarily in beta on Huging Face Spaces but soon to be open to all).
+You can create your own pictures with [the demo](https://huggingface.co/spaces/flax-community/dalle-mini).

 ## How does it work?